Who knew there are so many fun facts about alcohol? For example:

-Of course, cutting back on booze is easier said than done.
-Drinking is a big part of Canadians’ social lives, especially during holidays and other special events.
-There is no need to skip social events just because people are drinking and you don’t want to.
+For many, cutting back on alcohol is easier said than done.
+Drinking is a big part of many Canadians’ social lives, especially during holidays and other special events.
+The good news: plenty of hacks can help you cut back or quit drinking.

-Tips for socializing without alcohol
+Tips for enjoying social events without alcohol

 Set a time limit